jackdewinter/pymarkdown/newdocs/src/user-guide.md

 of Markdown, it is strongly recommended that you at least review the cheat sheet from the Markdown Guide before continuing.

-Note that parser extensions are exempt from that rule.
-Because extensions can change how documents are parsed, their effect on specific rules is not always obvious.
+Note that parser extensions are exempt from that assumption.
+Because extensions can change how documents are parsed, their effect on specific Rule Plugins is not always obvious.
+To address this, each extension includes documentation and examples that show how it affects the Markdown token stream and, when relevant, Rule Plugin behavior.
+More information
-To address this, each extension includes documentation and examples that show how it affects the token stream and, when relevant, rule behavior.
-We have tried to address this by having each extension provide solid documentation on that extension, coupled with examples or links to examples that show how the extension affects the token stream that rules consume and, in some cases, the rule behavior itself.
-More information about the available extensions, the additional tokens they introduce, and how they interact with rules can be found in the [Advanced Extensions](./advanced_extensions.md) document.
-That guide serves as a reference for each extension, covering its purpose, how it changes the parser’s token stream, and any configuration options or interactions with specific rules.
+about the available extensions, the additional tokens they introduce, and how they interact with Rule Plugins can be found in the [Advanced Extensions](./advanced_extensions.md) document.
+That guide serves as a reference for each extension, covering its purpose, how it changes the parser's Markdown token stream, and any configuration options or interactions with specific Rule Plugins.
+For a high‑level overview before diving into that reference, see the [Extensions](#extensions) section later in this User Guide.

 To avoid repeating similar Markdown snippets throughout this guide, we standardized on a small set of example files.